algoflora/cloregram/README.md

 ```
 java -jar my-cloregram-bot-standalone.jar
 ```
-You can use cli option `-XX:-OmitStackTraceInFastThrow` for better errors display, but this option can (unlikely) negatively affect perfomance.
+You can use cli option `-XX:-OmitStackTraceInFastThrow` for better errors display, but this option may slightly reduce performance.

 **Or you can start the bot as systemd service**